-Once a student has registered with Access Services and is found eligible for accommodations, the Director will prepare a formal Verification Form.
-Students are given copies of the form to bring to each of their professors.
-Students are encouraged to arrange individual meetings with faculty members as soon as they receive the form, so that there is an opportunity to meet privately to discuss the accommodations.
-Please be aware that disability status and accommodations are highly confidential.
+Once a student has registered with Access Services and is found eligible for disability accommodation, the Office will prepare a formal Verification Form.
+Students are given copies of the form to share with each of their professors.
+Students are encouraged to arrange individual meetings with faculty members as soon as they receive the form, so that there is an opportunity to meet privately to discuss accommodation.
+Please be aware that disability status and accommodation are highly confidential.
 Do not share a student's information with others unless the student has given you explicit permission.
-Please know that at times, even after receiving a letter from our office, some students may elect not to pursue accommodation.
+Please know that at times, even after receiving a letter from Access Services, some students may elect not to pursue their accommodation.